 Even though there is no longer a visual indicator, the pellet spread is roughly 50% tighter while aiming down sights.
 The tightening is not instant – you must be in ADS for a fraction of a second before the spread narrows.
 Since the weapon handles quickly and only reduces your movement speed by 9% while aiming, you can afford to ADS in close range – consider this when choosing an optic.

 The Mastiff is the only Apex Legends weapon to do partial reloads.
 It loads a single shell at a time, and while the individual loading animation is short, a full six-shell reload takes relatively long.

 The Mastiff vs. other shotguns

 Compared to the other Apex Legends weapons in the class, the Mastiff feels somewhat over-tuned.
-Currently it out-performs the EVA-8 at all ranges in terms of raw damage, and the gap between them increases with the range.
-In fact, around the 40-50 meter mark the Mastiff can still secure a knockdown on an enemy in one mag, while the EVA can’t even fully break their shields from that far.
+Currently it out-performs the EVA-8 at all ranges in terms of raw damage, and the gap between them increases with range.
+In fact, around the 40-50 meter mark the Mastiff can still knock someone down on one mag, while the EVA couldn’t even break their shields.
 The Mastiff is also noticeably burstier at close range, although a double-tap EVA can match it.

 How to use the Mastiff

 Much like with the Peacekeeper, you get the most out of the Mastiff by getting in close so you can get the most pellets on target possible.
 Make sure to duck and weave in between shots!
 You don’t want to stand still and aim too hard – the damage output of this weapon is unpredictable, and with a single turn of their body an opponent can avoid half a blast.
 The fight may be over in two shots, or two mags.